finance calculator

 How to use this calculator

-- Enter your planned retirement age and monthly pension amount (if any).
+- Enter your planned retirement age and your expected monthly pension amount (if any).
+If you have multiple pensions, combine them into one monthly figure.

-- Enter your expected monthly Social Security benefit at that retirement age.
+- Enter your expected monthly Social Security benefit at that same retirement age, based on your Social Security statement or an SSA estimator.

-- We calculate annual pension, annual Social Security, annual withdrawal from savings, and total annual income.
+- Review the calculated annual pension, annual Social Security, annual withdrawal from savings, and total annual income, then adjust inputs to test different retirement ages, benefit levels, or withdrawal rates.

 Inputs explained